vrevolverrr/alpha/README.md

 Sincere gratitude to the following individuals who contributed to the development of the IIC Cashflow Game 2025:

 **Development Team:**
-- Raphel Sim
+- Raphel Sim @RaphelSim
-- Eldon Lim
+- Eldon Lim @EldonLim

 **Art & Design:**
 - Chooi Jia Yue